|The carts and oxen were ready to load.|

-Viking Cruises leaves no stone unturned in ensuring each passenger’s experience is as impeccable and meaningful as possible.
+Viking Cruises leaves no stone un-turned, in ensuring each passenger’s experience is as impeccable and meaningful as possible.
 If we ask for anything, they’ll do everything in their power to accommodate the request.

-Then again, we don’t ask for much other than ice for our cold tea, modifications for my meals and if possible a working Wi-Fi connection which if isn’t possible, we don’t complain or ask for a service they cannot provide based on location.
+Then again, we don’t ask for much other than ice for our cold tea, modifications for my meals and if possible a working WiFi connection which, if isn’t possible, we don’t complain or ask for a service they cannot provide based on location.

 As for the meal modifications, last night we were served a traditional family style Cambodia meal.
-Had I been able I’d have tried some of each beautifully presented dish.
+Had I been able I’d have tried some of each beautifully presented dishes.
 After speaking with the chef there wasn’t a single item on the menu that would be suitable for my way of eating.

-To make it easy for the kitchen staff when so busy making the varied dishes for the special meal for the guests, I suggested I have a dish they presented at lunch which sent me over the moon…grilled eggplant and minced pork, seasoned to perfection.
+To make it easy for the kitchen staff when so busy making the varied dishes for the special meal for the guests, I suggested I have a dish they presented at lunch, which sent me over the moon, grilled eggplant and minced pork, seasoned to perfection.
 It was delicious.

 |The oxen seemed gentle and used to being around humans.|

-Its hard to imagine we’ve only been on this cruise for four days when we had so much activity even with my lingering spinal condition impeding many activities.
+Its hard to imagine we’ve only been on this cruise for four days when we had so much activity, even with my lingering spinal condition impeding many activities.
 We’ve taken hundreds of photos, only a small portion of which we’ve been able to post.